takujiusui/takujiusui.github.io/research.md

 Through merging experimental evolution with community ecology, our lab seeks to understand the reciprocal interactions between competition and evolution, asking: (1) when and how does competition alter evolutionary responses to environmental change?
 And, in turn, (2) how does evolution alter mechanisms of competition, species coexistence, and community assembly?

-Ultimately, we seek to understand how competition and evolution interact across landscapes and over time, to maintain populations and structure communities in a changing world.
+Ultimately, we seek to understand how competition and evolution interact across landscapes and over time to shape where species occur, how they coexist, and how communities respond to rapid environmental change.

 <br>
 ![system](images/RA_Fig.png)